tfcporciuncula/easy-library/README.md

 - I want to be able to interact with the app as soon as possible (UI should be unblocked as soon as local persistence responds)
 - I want to be able to sync the data with the server anytime I want (pull to refresh)
 - The data must be up to date if I just opened the app
-- Orientation changes must not trigger data syncs
+- Orientation changes must not trigger data sync
 - If a sync fails, I want to know about it so I'm aware the data I'm looking at might not be up to date
 - I want to be aware of when the app is fetching data from the server (non-blocking UX loading state - pull to refresh again)
 - If the data updates while I'm interacting with it, my interaction shouldn't be interfered (e.g. losing scroll state or blinking the whole list to add a new item should be avoided)